 For more information, please refer to medical, religious, or online remote exemption.

-Students must request a new online remote exemption for Summer 2022.
+Students must request a new online remote exemption for Fall 2022.

-Medical and Religious exemptions granted in Fall 2021 are valid for Summer 2022, unless the exemption was granted with a time limit (expiration date).
+Medical and Religious exemptions granted in Fall 2021 are valid for Fall 2022, unless the exemption was granted with a time limit (expiration date).

 While The University of New Mexico modified its required mask mandate on March 19, 2022, we noted at that time that masking policies would be reviewed regularly, and that mask protocols could be further modified in New Mexico counties that have been determined by the CDC to be at a high COVID-19 community level.
 Please refer to the main page for the latest guidance on mask requirements at your campus.

 In alignment with existing public health orders, we are continuing to require masks at facilities associated with the health system and HSC academic and research spaces, where close contact with the clinical environment requires continued masking.
 This includes facilities in the north campus HSC academic and research facilities, as well as at the HSC Rio Rancho campus.
 UNM will also strongly continue to encourage the use of masks on public transportation, including UNM shuttles and buses, consistent with CDC guidance.

 Please be aware that several large campus venues may also have also revised their COVID-19 protocols, with some variation among facilities.
 Before you attend an event at Popejoy Hall or University Arena, for instance, please check with the venue to find out what’s required for admittance.

 UNM main campus students may use this student guide link to access a landing page assembling links to UNM main campus resources, including food pantry, mental health, tutoring, and more.
 Students can also add the guide to their my.unm page.
 UNM branch campus students may access support resources via their branch campus student services page.

 COVID-19 Symptoms and Exposure, Academic Flexibility, and Student Support